armandmcqueen/horovod-utils/htimeline/README.md

     * Create a shorter timeline file.
     * Required arguments: `--start_time` and `--duration `
     * Will regenerate timeline metadata if required
+    * Use `--force_metadata_rebuild` flag to rebuild metadata.
+        * Useful when you have saved a new timeline with the same filename as an old timeline that had associated metadata.
 * `--stats`
     * Reads current metadata (file size, timeline duration, etc.)
     * May be out of date if timeline is live and metadata was generated previously.